What does it feel like when ribs are broken? Changes in the area of the rib injury

 Symptoms

-The severity and nature of symptoms in fractures depends on the area of their localization, severity and the presence of injuries to nearby organs.
+The severity and nature of symptoms during fractures depends on the area of their localization, severity and the presence of injuries to nearby organs.

 Pain